-The C-Pen Reader pen scanner is major technological breakthrough for anyone learning English or Spanish and is a life-saver for those who suffer from reading difficulties such as dyslexia.
-The C-Pen Reader is a totally portable, pocket-sized device that reads text out aloud with an English or Spanish human-like digital voice.
+The C-Pen Reader pen scanner is major technological breakthrough for anyone learning English, Spanish or French and is a life-saver for those who suffer from reading difficulties such as dyslexia.
+The C-Pen Reader is a totally portable, pocket-sized device that reads text out aloud with an English, Spanish or French human-like digital voice.

-The in-built dictionary puts the power of Collins English Dictionary (30th Anniversary Edition Tenth edition) and the Oxford Spanish>English>Spanish Dictionary in your hands.
+The in-built dictionary puts the power of Collins English Dictionary (30th Anniversary Edition Tenth edition) and the Oxford Spanish and French Dictionaries in your hands.
 Simply pass the nib across a word and it instantly displays the definition and reads it aloud.
 It is also a scanner for capturing lines of text and uploading to a PC or Mac, making it ideal for students, teachers and professionals to capture essential information.

 As well as promoting Independent Reading this pen features:

 - Hear words & lines of text read aloud

 - An Oxford Spanish and French Dictionary

 - Scan, store & transfer to a PC or Mac (1GB of storage & downloads to a computer like using a USB key - no software required)

 - Scan direct to the cursor on a computer

 - Available in a class set of ten pens

 I am learning English** and my mother tongue is: